How Predictive Analytics Enables B2B Demand Forecasting?

 Raw data is of no value by itself and requires sanitizing to treat any anomalies, missing data points, or extreme outliers, which could have resulted from input or measurement errors.

-Developing predictive models:
+Developing predictive statistical models:

 Data scientists have their toolkit to develop predictive models such as machine learning, regression models, and decision trees — based on the problem and the available dataset.